honglu2875/hironaka/README.md

 which can freely move around on $X$.
 If we want to compactify this phase space, we must let the points collide in a geometrically meaningful way.
 The Hilbert scheme of $n$ points on $X$, denoted by $\mathrm{Hilb}^n(X)$, is a compactification of this parameter space which plays a central role in enumerative geometry.
-Many classical problems can be transformed into integration of tautological forms on (geoemtric subsets) of $\mathrm{Hilb}^n(X)$:
+Many classical problems can be transformed into integration of tautological forms on (geometric subsets) of $\mathrm{Hilb}^n(X)$:

--Counting hypersurfaces (curves) with given singularities in linear systems -Counting maps between manifolds with given set of singularities -Determining cohomological locus of a given singularity for maps between manififolds (Thom polynomials) -Cohomological locus of multisingularity locus of maps -The Segre-Verline duality conjecture in higher dimensions
+-Counting hypersurfaces (curves) with given singularities in linear systems

+-Counting maps between manifolds with given set of singularities

+-Determining cohomological locus of a given singularity for maps between manififolds (Thom polynomials)

+-Cohomological locus of multisingularity locus of maps

+-The Segre-Verline duality conjecture in higher dimensions

-In \cite{berczitau} we develop a new integral formula for tautological integrals over Hilbert scheme of points.
+In [4] we develop a new integral formula for tautological integrals over Hilbert scheme of points.
 The formula involves a blow-up tree generated by the Thom game: it is the sum of certain rational expressions over a certain set of leaves of the tree.
 Hence the complexity of the formula is determined by the complexity of the Thom tree.